Sasquatch1102/BalancedPokeTcg/README.md

 MewLv23;
 - Hp 50 -> 70
-- Psywave cost +1 Psychic
+- Psywave cost changed to 2 Psychic
-- Psywave deals 20 times the number of energy attached to the defending pokemon instead of 10
+- Psywave deals 20 damage times the number of energy attached to the defending pokemon instead of 10

 ### Colorless Type